 Ten double / twin rooms in a separate single-floor building by the farm, all with private entrance and en-suites.
-TV, coffee and tea in every room.
+Coffee and tea in every room.
 Also one family room with private bathroom and 5 rooms with two shared bathrooms in the old farmhouse from June 2017.

 The restaurant (by the reception area in the old apartment building on the farm) places an emphasis on using ingredients straight from the farm and local to the region.
 Attached to the cowshed, in a building that used to be the barn, are Íshlaðan café, a restaurant, an ice cream shop and a dairy.
 Guests can see the cows and watch the farmers working in the dairy while enjoying meals and refreshments straight from the farm.
-In the dairy you can watch the locals making ice cream, cheese and ‘skyr’ (a traditional and uniquely Icelandic dairy product that has been eaten by Icelanders for centuries). Íshlaðan also sells products from the farm including cheese, ice cream and beef.
+In the dairy you can watch the locals making ice cream, cheese and ‘skyr’ (a traditional and uniquely Icelandic dairy product that has been eaten by Icelanders for centuries). Íshlaðan also sells products from the farm including feta cheese, ice cream and beef.
 Opening hours are 10-4 during the week and 11-4 on weekends from 1st March to 1.
 Nov.
 Breakfast is available all year round and groups can have dinner if booked in good advance during winter time.

 Service and recreation

 There is horse rental at Efstidalur where guests can get to know the Icelandic horse on shorter or longer riding tours.
 Good hiking trails nearby.
-The Slakki Petting Zoo and Family Park in Laugarás (22 km / 13.7 mi) is fun for the whole family.
-River rafting and canoeing at Hvítá river (23 km / 14 mi).
-Trout fishing in the Brúará spring water stream (fishing licenses can be purchased from Sel in Grímsnes, 19 km / 12 mi).
-The closest golf courses are in Miðdalur (8 km / 5 mi) and Úthlíð (5 km / 3 mi).
-At Efra-Sel, by the village Flúðir, is an 18-hole golf course (25 km / 15.5 mi).
-There is a good swimming pool and spa, Laugarvatn Fontana Geothermal Baths, at Laugarvatn (13 km / 8 mi), and a swimming pool in the village Reykholt (13 km / 8 mi).
-The nearest towns with shops and supermarkets are Laugarvatn (13 km / 8 mi), Reykholt (13 km / 8 mi) and Flúðir (27 km / 17 mi), where you can also find a liquor store.
+The Slakki Petting Zoo and Family Park in Laugarás (22 km/13.7 mi) is fun for the whole family.
+River rafting and canoeing at Hvítá river (23 km/14 mi).
+Trout fishing in the Brúará spring water stream (fishing licenses can be purchased from Sel in Grímsnes, 19 km/12 mi).
+The closest golf courses are in Miðdalur (8 km/5 mi) and Úthlíð (5 km/3 mi).
+At Efra-Sel, by the village Flúðir, is an 18-hole golf course (25 km/15.5 mi).
+There is a good swimming pool at Laugarvatn (13 km / 8 mi) and a spa, Laugarvatn Fontana Geothermal Baths, and a swimming pool in the village Reykholt (13 km/8 mi).
+The nearest towns with shops and supermarkets are Laugarvatn (13 km/8 mi), Reykholt (13 km/8 mi) and Flúðir (27 km/17 mi), where you can also find a liquor store.

 Birds singing, the scent of birch and beautiful hiking trails